Empirical GNSS Clock-Comparison Correction

 - Uncorrected RMS: Typically in the low 30 ns to ~116 ns range on tested datasets, depending on window and baselines.

-- Corrected RMS (held-out data): Drops by ~45% to ~81% in validated runs, with residuals in the 17–22 ns range.
+- Corrected RMS (held-out data): Typical reduction is ~45%, with strict-window runs up to ~81%; residuals commonly fall in the 17-22 ns range.

 - Blind validation principle: All improvements are observed on data never used in fitting; correction fitted only on training data, applied independently on test data.